 Parents and families should:

-Prompt them with questions, not supply answers or directions
+- Prompt them with questions, but do not supply answers or directions

-The bottom line: in most cases, your Deac should be the one to do the work, make the call, ask the question, give the feedback, etc. Our students need space to learn and grow – and your problem solving skills are already well-developed.
+The bottom line: In most cases, your Deac should be the one to do the work, make the call, ask the question, research the classes to take, give the feedback, etc. Our students need space to learn and grow – and your problem solving skills are already well-developed.
 This is their time to find their own way, make their own decisions (and mistakes!), and develop independence.